 Overview

-ESA owns a [35.27]% direct and indirect economic interest in TGS, a pipeline company which transports gas and liquids from Southern and Western Argentina to the Greater Buenos Aires area.
+ESA owns a 35.5% direct and indirect economic interest in TGS, a pipeline company which transports gas and liquids from Southern and Western Argentina to the Greater Buenos Aires area.
 TGS forms a key part of ESA’s business in the Southern Region from both a commercial and financial perspective.
-First, TGS is Argentna’s largest gas transportation business and links two of the country’s largest gas producing basins (Austral and Neuquén) with the principal load center in Greater Buenos Aires.
+First, TGS is Argentina’s largest gas transportation business and links two of the country’s largest gas producing basins (Austral and Neuquén) with the principal load center in Greater Buenos Aires.
 Second, TGS is well placed to act as a conduit for the export of gas from the Neuquén and/or Austral basins to Southern Brazil.
 Third, TGS is a very substantial business with strong and stable cash flows, providing ESA with valuable financial synergies between TGS and other, less mature parts of its portfolio in the Southern Region.

 TGS commenced commercial operations on December 29, 1992, as the largest company created pursuant to the restructuring and privatization of Gas del Estado S.E. (“GdE”).
 At the time of privatization, GdE was divided into ten companies: two transportation companies (TGS and Transportadora de Gas del Norte (“TGN”)) and eight distribution companies.
-Enron and its partner, Pérez Companc won the bid for the control of TGS.
+Enron and its partner, Pérez Companc, won the bid for the control of TGS.

 Physical Network